-Through this pledge, we commit to being an anti-racist organisation and to be committed to redoubling our efforts to improve diversity and representation of Black, Asian and minority ethnic people on and off screen, using our influence in the creative industries and society at large to do more to drive anti-racism.
+Through this pledge, we commit to being an anti-racist organisation and to be committed to redoubling our efforts to improve diversity and representation of ethnically-diverse people on and off screen, using our influence in the creative industries and society at large to do more to drive anti-racism.

 Channel 4’s six commitments to anti-racism

 1. Anti-racist: We commit to being an anti-racist organisation